He was one of the greatest composers of the Romantic, or indeed of any era.

 Ranging from poetic nocturnes and fiery polonaises to innovative études and delicate mazurkas, Chopin’s compositions are distinguished by their delicate textures, harmonic sophistication, and technical demands.

-Here are seven great works that illuminate the genius of Chopin, and remind us why he remains so essential to the piano repertoire and so beloved a figure in classical music history.
+Here are 11 great works that illuminate the genius of Chopin, and remind us why he remains so essential to the piano repertoire and so beloved a figure in classical music history.
 Read on for our best of Chopin in seven stunning pieces.

-Best of Chopin: nine essential works
+Best of Chopin: 11 essential works

 1. Fantaisie-Impromptu, Op.
 66